Shah-Ghasemi/blockchain-scm-bibliometric-analysis/README.md

 - General Dataset: Integrated records from Scopus and Web of Science
 - Filtered Dataset: Refined subset used for bibliometric analysis

-«Note: These datasets are derived and modified versions of original database exports.
-Sensitive fields (e.g., abstracts, keywords) have been removed to comply with data usage policies.»
+«Note: The shared datasets are processed and modified versions of the original database exports.
+Proprietary metadata fields, including abstracts and author keywords, have been excluded to comply with Scopus and Web of Science data usage policies.»

+---
+📄 Data Availability

+Processed bibliometric data and the data integration workflow used in this study are available in a public GitHub repository.
+Due to licensing restrictions from Scopus and Web of Science, complete raw records including abstracts and author keywords are not publicly shared.

 ---
 📈 Results (Partial Outputs)

 The repository includes selected bibliometric visualizations: